Find answers to your school questions below.

 - Review the partnership documents.

-- TEALS Program Booklet (PDF): This guide provides an overview of the TEALS model, volunteer support options, and various curricula options that TEALS supports to help high schools create a CS pathway.
+- TEALS Program Brochure (PDF): This guide provides an overview of the TEALS model, volunteer support options, and various curricula options that TEALS supports to help high schools create a CS pathway.

 - Implementation Guide: Everything you need to know to successfully implement a TEALS partnership at your school.